10 Tips For Loving Someone With Depression

 7. Prompt A Discussion About Their Feelings

 Many people that find themselves loving someone with depression learn to pick up on subtle cues that indicate when their loved one is heading into a depressive state.
 While it can be important to recognize these cues, it is also important to simply ask your significant other how they are doing.
-Even if the question is just a way to check-in, asking your partner to open up about what is going on in their mind can reveal a lot about their mental illness.
+Even if the question is just a way to check-in, asking your partner to open up about what is going on in their mind can reveal a lot about their mental state.

 A starting question is a good way to help in untangling their thoughts as it can often lead to other questions.
 Discussion of what is bothering your loved one can be crucial to your relationship, but perhaps more importantly, their mental health.